AdamKopczenski/zengarden/README.md

 The cabinet projection functions will translate Spatial coordinates into Canvas coordinates.

 At the moment, run Cabinet-projection.rb with an (XML) file name, and it'll convert the <spatial> elements in that file into <svg> elements.

+The goal is to be able to run Zen-Garden-Board.rb to convert <zengardenboard> XML elements into a <spatial> elements.